luk3skyw4lker/node-ntp-sync/README.md

 ## Server

-To put a server, you must require the server class from the `ntp-sync` module, pass a request callback to it and use the listen method, with a port and an callback as an argument.
+To put a server up, you must require the server class from the `ntp-sync` module, pass a request callback to it and use the listen method, with a port and an callback as an argument.
 Inside the request callback you can manipulate the message the way you want.

 ### server.js